 It’s not the airlines so no special privileges, and if the company enters into contract negotiations to build more towers, provide competitive phones, or cancel what extra niceties you have now, they can and we are still under contract to pay if we opt out.
 Can they do that?
 Apparently.
 Each new contract is a new time to take you for more…until we learn how to work your system or other systems stop going along with your game and offer customers what they want and treat them right.
 Only then you’ll go away or change.

 Now I will admit not every company is out to screw you.
-Those that try harder to let me know they care what I think, that they’ll cut me an occasional break on policy, they are telling me I am a customer worth having.
+Those that try harder to let me know they care what I think, that they’ll cut me an occasional break on policy, are telling me I am a customer worth having.
 Customer loyalty is not what it used to be.
-Consumer websites are telling us how to get the most of our money, but the companies are still taking advantage when they can and give capitalism a bad name.
-We are turning into our own third-world with greedy attitudes; if we are indeed, I hope we are minus the corruption, but greed does motivate that possibility.
+Consumer websites are telling us how to get the most out of our money, but the companies are still taking advantage when they can and giving capitalism a bad name.
+We are turning into our own third world with greedy attitudes; if we are true, I hope we are minus the corruption, but greed does motivate that possibility.

 We would all try to do some training though, I think.
 Honorable people we are.
-We could do it for free; of course, there would be access to our websites and our books–our services.
+We could do it for free; of course, there would be access to our websites and our books– smart customer service.

 Trainers unite and train customers.
 Someone has to do it.
 One company I know even uses that idea to sell customers on the fact their particular store is not a discount store but a store that has so many connections it can give you the best deal.
 If you buy there, they give you credit for being an educated consumer.
-Brilliant strategy, sounds good and they win.
-Get on those company web sites and tell companies what you think.
-Boycotts are lovely this time of year–just before Christmas, but companies aren’t terribly worried with all the diversification.
+Brilliant strategy sounds good and they win.
+Get on those company websites and tell companies what you think.
+Boycotts are lovely this time of year–just before Christmas, but companies aren’t terribly worried about all the diversification.

 End of rant.
 Happy training from the Cave Man.
 Let’s get back to the beginning when life was hard but fair.